 In 2009, Illinois’ energy efficiency standard was amended to include investor-owned natural gas utilities, and programs under the standard began in 2010.
 This required a 0.2% natural gas savings through efficiency of energy delivered by 2012 and ramps-up to 1.5% savings by 2019 and every subsequent year.
 Spending for natural gas energy efficiency programs in Illinois is capped at a maximum rate impact of 2.0%.
 As of 2020, 8-104(m) eligible large customers are exempt from paying into natural gas utility energy efficiency programs, pursuant to 8-104(n).

 As authorized by the Public Utilities Act, a utility providing energy efficiency measures is permitted to recover the costs of those measures through an automatic adjustment clause tariff filed with and approved by the ICC, which must be established outside the context of a general rate case.
 Each year the ICC initiates a review to reconcile any amounts collected with the actual costs and determines the required adjustment to the annual tariff factor to match annual expenditures.

 Lost Revenue Recovery

-Illinois' energy procurement process serves essentially the same function as Integrated Resource Planning (IRP) though it isn't strictly a traditional IRP process.
+Illinois' energy procurement process serves the same function as integrated resource planning (IRP) though it isn't strictly a traditional IRP process.
 Each Illinois utility procuring power must provide the Illinois Power Agency (IPA) with an annual assessment of cost-effective energy efficiency programs or measures that could be included in the procurement plan.
 One required component is an energy efficiency potential study for the utility's service territory.